 Oakland Raiders Can Upset the Arizona Cardinals

-Aug 28, 2014; Oakland, CA, USA; Oakland Raiders quarterback Derek Carr (4) gestures during the game against the Seattle Seahawks at O.co Coliseum.
-Mandatory Credit: Kirby Lee-USA TODAY Sports
+Oct 12, 2014; Oakland, CA, USA; Oakland Raiders wide receiver Brice Butler (12) celebrates with team after he scored on a 47 yard pass from Raiders quarterback Derek Carr (not pictured) during the third quarter against the San Diego Chargers at O.co Coliseum.
+Mandatory Credit: Bob Stanton-USA TODAY Sports

 Now that former head coach Dennis Allen is out of the way, the Oakland Raiders are an exciting, competitive team.
 If Allen’s weak strategy and not giving the right players opportunities would have continued all year, the Raiders wouldn’t have won a game.
 But the Allen era has mercifully ended and the Raiders instantly became an exciting team that competed with an elite AFC team.